We all want the finer things in life. Love, comfort and safety are at the top of everyone's list.

-The purpose of this post is to determine where the safest places to live are in the Sooner State.
-Those places where crime is usually something you hear about on Facebook, but not in your local paper.
+The purpose of this post is to determine where the safest cities to live are in the Sooner State.
+Those places where crime is usually something you hear about on Facebook, but not from your local paper.

 We only looked at cities that have populations of more than 5,000 people reported to the FBI in 2016.
-This left us with a total of 74 places in Oklahoma to rank.
+This left us with a total of 74 of the biggest cities in Oklahoma to rank.

-We ranked each place for each criteria from 1 to 74 where 1 in any particular category is the safest.
+We ranked each city for each criteria from 1 to 74 where 1 in any particular category is the safest.

 Next, we averaged each places two criteria to create a Safety Index.
 We crowned the place with the lowest overall Safety Score "The Safest Place In Oklahoma".

-The safest city, based on population, is Piedmont.
-The most dangerous?
+The safest city, based on our criteria, is Piedmont.
+The most dangerous city in Oklahoma?
 Tulsa, where residents had a 1 in 14 chance of being the victim of a crime.

 Note: This report is not an analysis of the effectiveness of local police departments, nor does it reflect the fact that people from out of town may come into a community and cause a crime.
 It simply looks at where crimes occurred most frequently, based on a city's population.